99degree/linux/README.md

 of flashing the rootfs into data partition is no-op unless; flashing to super partition (the dynamic partition and wipe all the sys/vendor/odm/system_ext itself) and lost the dual boot with LOS20 for ramoops reboot debug.
 After some iteration, there is one more option raised, which is external sdcard bringup in mainline.
 Such that a dual boot Lineageos and postmarketos is available for Joyeuse[9].
+And the pmOS binary release is at here[10] for download.
 Further trial of booting Android out of sdcard is under attempt, but failed as result boot media not found in first-stage-init.

 I am sticking with LOS 19 recovery img [4] with the resulting mainline kernel image.gz-dtb by fastboot.
 The idea is to unpack the recovery initrd img and fastboot with the compiled zImage.gz-dtb as result.
 In addition, I also make use of the vendor bootloader capability